Remote Development Using Digital Ocean: Remote SSH

 doctl compute droplet list

 Now you've set up a remote development environment using Visual Studio Code and devcontainers on a DigitalOcean droplet.
-Designed for developers working from a MacBook Pro, it covers how to spin up a DigitalOcean server, configure a development container, and connect VSCode remotely.
 The setup enables consistent, containerized dev environments accessible from anywhere, ideal for cloud-native workflows and team collaboration.